Man struggling with Dementia

 Hospice Eligibility Criteria for Dementia Patients

-While the typical requirement for hospice care is a life expectancy of six months or less, this is sometimes difficult to ascertain when it comes to dementia patients.
-Cognitive decline can occur unexpectedly, so a person with dementia symptoms that impact their quality of life may become eligible for palliative or hospice care even if the life expectancy remains uncertain.
+While the typical requirement for hospice care is a life expectancy of six months or less, this is sometimes difficult to ascertain for dementia patients.
+Cognitive decline can occur unexpectedly, so a person with dementia symptoms that impact their quality of life may become eligible for palliative or hospice care even if the total life expectancy with dementia remains uncertain.
 Patients with dementia may be eligible for hospice care if they can no longer do any of the following:

 Dementia patients with specific comorbid conditions may also be eligible for end-of-life care.
 Some conditions that may contribute to a life expectancy of 6 months or less for a dementia patient include: